raiden-network/raiden/CONTRIBUTING.md

     pytest raiden

-Tests are split in unit and integration, the first are faster to execute while the later tests the whole system but are slower to run.
+Tests are split in unit tests and integration tests.
+The first are faster to execute while the latter test the whole system but are slower to run.
 To choose which type of tests to run, just use the appropriate folder

     pytest raiden/tests/<integration|unit>